xavierjialei/xi-portfolio/part-ii.md

   - Top languages by population
   - Top languages by countries
   - Percentages of endangered languages among all languages
-- Conflict: Many languages
+- Conflict: Many languages are facing a serious problem of extiction.
-- Resolution:
+- Resolution: Actions people can do to help protect endangered languages.

 ## 2. Wireframes and Storyboards